IBM/bee-travels-istio/README.md

    ```

 6. Answer the prompts as seen below.
 For the **Database Connection URL**, input the endpoint from Step 3 and replace `$USERNAME` with `admin` and `$PASSWORD` with the password set in step 2.
 For the **Certificate File Path**, input the path to the TLS certificate downloaded in step 4.
 Use existing credentials when prompted for hotel and car rental data.
-   > NOTE: This code pattern will not use the flight service.
    ```
    Welcome to the Bee Travels Data Generating Script Please answer the following options to configure your data: